-- What about electronic records?
+- Can I donate electronic records?

 The Library can accept certain types of digital files.
 Email friends@swarthmore.edu to learn more.